On Morrison

 The essential companion to Toni Morrison’s work, written by Namwali Serpell, ‘one of the most innovative and intelligent writers today’ (Financial Times)

-A giant in American letters, and one of our most beloved writers, Nobel laureate Toni Morrison has inspired generations.
-But her artistic genius is often overshadowed by her monumental public persona, perhaps because, as Serpell puts it, ‘she is our only truly canonical black, female writer—and her work is complex.’
-In On Morrison, Serpell brings her unique experience as both an award-winning writer and a professor of literature at Harvard University, to illuminate Morrison’s masterful experiments with literary form.
+Toni Morrison, Nobel Laureate and most beloved of writers, has inspired generations of readers.
+But her artistic genius is often overshadowed by her monumental public persona, perhaps because, as Namwali Serpell puts it, ‘she is our only truly canonical black, female writer – and her work is highly complex.’
+In On Morrison, Serpell brings her unique experience as both an award-winning writer and professor to illuminate Toni Morrison’s masterful experiments with literary form.

-This is Morrison as you’ve never encountered her before, a journey through her oeuvre—her fiction, poetry, dramatic works, and criticism—with contextual guidance, archival discoveries, and original close readings.
-At once accessible and uncompromisingly rigorous, On Morrison is a primer not only on how to read one of the most significant Black American authors of all time, but also on how to read great works of literature.
+This is Morrison as you’ve never encountered her before, a journey through her vivid fiction and criticism, as well as her lesser-known dramatic works and poetry – with contextual guidance and original close readings.
+Accessible and thrillingly rigorous, On Morrison is a primer not only on how to read one of the most significant American authors of our time, but how to approach any great work of literature.
+The conversation between the two black women artist-readers that rises from these pages is stylish, edifying and spectacular in its scope and erudition.

 About Namwali Serpell